 Engineering.
-The College offers bachelor of science degree programs in each of the following engineering fields: agricultural engineering, architectural engineering, biological systems engineering, chemical engineering, civil engineering, computer engineering, construction engineering, electrical engineering, electronics engineering, and mechanical engineering.
+The College offers bachelor of science degree programs in each of the following engineering fields: agricultural engineering, architectural engineering (Omaha campus only), biological systems engineering, chemical engineering, civil engineering, computer engineering, construction engineering, electrical engineering, electronics engineering (Omaha campus only), and mechanical engineering.
 Over 85 percent of all the engineering degrees granted in the United States during the last five years were granted in these fields.
-Students with interests in specialty fields such as aerospace, environmental, or biomedical engineering should seek advice in the Office of the Dean on how to incorporate such emphases into the above degree programs.
+Students with interests in specialty fields such as aerospace, environmental, or biomedical engineering should seek advice in the Engineering Student Services Center on how to incorporate such emphases into the above degree programs.

 Construction Management.
 The College offers the bachelor of science degree program in construction management, a program accredited by The American Council for Construction Education.

-Double Majors.
-Students can major in two departments in the college by consulting their advisers (one from each department) and completing all the requirements for the departmental majors.
+Dual Degrees.
+Students can major in two departments in the college by consulting their advisors (one from each department) and completing all the requirements for the departmental majors.

 1. A minor will not reduce or alter the existing course or degree requirements for students electing to pursue a minor.

-2. A student’s minor program(s) must be organized and approved by an adviser prior to the submission of the senior check to the department chair or head.
+2. A student’s minor program(s) must be organized and approved by an advisor prior to the submission of the senior check to the department chair or head.

-3. The minor(s) must be approved by the adviser, the department chair or head, the Dean and the cognizant program offering the minor(s).
+3. The minor(s) must be approved by the Engineering Dean and the cognizant program offering the minor(s).